Who I Met Today

 Adele– I love their kale salad—and their JW chicken!
 And the tables near the open garage door windows or on the lively patio.
 Located in the Gulch, this favorite offers valet parking.
 Lunch is available Fridays and Saturdays; brunch is served on Sundays.

 5th and Taylor – Lovely date night restaurant with a pretty outdoor bar.
 How can you not love a restaurant that serves mashed potatoes with every meal?!
 Charming and romantic, another of my favorite restaurant owners took HIS wife here for her birthday.
 Can’t ask for a better endorsement.
 Straight talk—ask to be seated in the main dining room, rather than the back room where private parties may be held.
+Tip—Golden Slipper, with heavenly homemade candles and other fun merch, is right around the corner.

-Lockeland Table I adore this friendly, East Nashville spot.
+Lockeland Table– I adore this friendly, East Nashville spot.
 Originally a dry goods store set on the city’s trolley line, the historic space continues to embrace its roots.
 Community Hour is 4 pm-6 pm, Monday through Saturday, with proceeds donated to a worthy cause.

-• I’m with you on leaving room for impromptu exploring and spontaneity.
+I’m with you on leaving room for impromptu exploring and spontaneity.
 That always makes it more fun to me.
 I’ve been to Nashville twice but never had time to explore much.
 I did do the Nash Trash tour many years ago and it was hilarious.
 Great photos.